sghiassy/StateKit/README.md

 ### Keep state names unique

-When traversing to a new state, the state chart does a breadth-first-search of the tree, starting at the root state and proceeding until it finds the destination state.
-While state names are not enforced to be unique, the outcome of the bfs search might produce unexpected results.
+When traversing to a new state, the state chart does a [breadth first search](http://en.wikipedia.org/wiki/Breadth-first_search) of the tree, starting at the root state and proceeding until it finds the destination state.
+While state names are not enforced to be unique, the outcome of the [bfs](http://en.wikipedia.org/wiki/Breadth-first_search) search might produce unexpected results.
 So its best to avoid duplicate state names.

 ### Be careful putting goToStates instructions in state event blocks

 When transitioning between states, the state chart will call [event blocks](#state-events) as it traverses the tree.
-Be careful putting `goToState` directives in these blocks because you can take your state chart for awhile ride before it reaches its end destination.
+Be careful putting `goToState` directives in these blocks because you can take your state chart for a wild ride before it reaches its end destination.

 But as you can see from the provided examples, there is a time and place to put a `goToState` directive in an `enterState` block - just be careful.

 ### Don't reference self in the state chart

-To avoid retain cycles, reference weak-self inside the state chart
+To avoid retain cycles, reference weak-self inside the state chart.

 DO